test-fullautomation/robotframework-robotlog2db/README.rst

    --config CONFIG      configuration json file for component mapping information

-The below command is simple usage witth all required argurments to import robot results into RQM:
+The below command is simple usage with all required arguments to import robot results into RQM:
 ::

    RobotResults2DB <outputfile> <server> <user> <password> <database>

-Besides the executable file, you can also run tool as a python module
+Besides the executable file, you can also run tool as a Python module
 ::

    python -m RobotResults2DB <outputfile> <server> <user> <password> <database>